2017 Company Presenters

 Company Website: www.synpromics.com

 March 16, 2017 | Synpromics Granted Key Patent in Synthetic Promoter Development

 January 4, 2017 | Synpromics Announces a Research Collaboration with GE Healthcare to Extend the Toolbox for Production of Biologics

 Synpromics enables precision in gene control through the creation of synthetic promoters.
 The company designs and licenses out customised promoters, for use in cell and gene therapy, based on: expression level, tissue specificity, inducibility, size, kill-switch, environmental and pathologic response.
 Synpromics has developed the company’s PromPT™ proprietary technology engine to rapidly design and develop novel promoter systems.
 The platform comprises two major components: (A) Bioinformatics and Machine Learning: The PromPT™ platform facilitates the discovery of endogenous promoter parts from a target genome that can then be used to build novel synthetic promoter candidates.
 (B) Next Generation Screening: To facilitate the screening of complex libraries containing multitudes of promoter combinations Synpromics has developed a High Content Multiplex (HCM) screening approach.
 The HCM screen allows complex libraries to be screened: (i) in vivo in the chosen animal model; (ii) in the context of the chosen delivery vector; (iii) with the relevant gene of interest.

-Eduardo Bravo, CEO
+Eduardo Bravo, Managing Director and CEO

 Headquarters: Leuven, Belgium

 March 13, 2017 | TiGenix Announces Top-Line Phase I/II Results of AlloCSC-01 in Acute Myocardial Infarction